BloomBooks/BloomReader-Lite/packages/mobile/README.md

 If you need to generate new keystores or credentials... well, you can't do it in non-interactive mode on the Github action runner.
 So you should do that from your local machine.

-You can generate the Android keystores by running `yarn eas build --local --platform android --profile {desiredProfile}`.
+You can generate the Android keystores by running `yarn npx eas-cli build --local --platform android --profile {desiredProfile}`.
 If you're on a Windows machine, it'll let you enter the keystore dialog and then it'll fail when it starts building (because only Linux + Mac are supported).
 Even though it doesn't finish building, the keystore will still be generated and you're good to go.

-For iOS, if you're on a windows machine, you can start a cloud build (`yarn eas build -platform ios --profile {desiredProfile}`), fill out the dialogs, and then when it starts uploading your build to the cloud, you can cancel it.
+For iOS, if you're on a windows machine, you can start a cloud build (`yarn npx eas-cli build -platform ios --profile {desiredProfile}`), fill out the dialogs, and then when it starts uploading your build to the cloud, you can cancel it.
 It'll still save the credential information and now your non-interactive builds on the Github action runner will be able to pick up the information.

 ### Tunnel